 Secondly, it’s usually much easier to get hold of these types of customers.
 By hosting events, webinars or panels, you are able to get contact information through sign-ups, providing they are advertised correctly.

-We work with you to really nail down your target audience and create personas for the decision-makers (or influencers) you should be targeting.
+As a B2B lead generation agency in London we work with you to really nail down your target audience and create personas for the decision-makers (or influencers) you should be targeting.
 Once that is established, leave everything to us.
 Using years of experience, in-house methods and specific tools, we find your targets, engage with them, and move them along a specific sales journey tailored to them.

-With the key decision-makers in your sales process being easily identifiable, you can build a campaign which speaks directly to a wide range of potential clients.
+With the key decision-makers in your sales process being easily identifiable, you can build a campaign that speaks directly to a wide range of potential clients.
 LinkedIn allows you to filter your audience by job title, seniority, company size, industry and more.

-But it’s not just a case of sending a blanket email to thousands of LinkedIn inboxes – there’s an art to it.
+But, it’s not just a case of sending a blanket email to thousands of LinkedIn inboxes – there’s an art to it.
 We help you to first warm-up potential clients, then connect you to them, before sending personalised, content-driven, automated message strings and automatically following up.